GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/analysis/probabilistic_inundation/README.md

 # This created folders containing sums over source zones, with names like:
 # ptha18-GreaterPerth2023-sealevel60cm/highres_depth_epistemic_uncertainty/84pc/ptha18-GreaterPerth2023-sealevel60cm-depth_exrate_0.001_0.84_sum_of_source_zones/

-# At this point you should compress the output folders, as they contain many many files.
+# At this point (or before) you should compress the output folders, as they can
+# contain many many files (e.g. 10^5 for Greater Perth).

 ```